zlimcode/open-joyn/README.md

 ## Special Thanks

-Thanks to Prototype Fund & DLR (Deutsche Zentrum für Luft- und Raumfahrt).
+Thanks to Prototype Fund & DLR (Deutsches Zentrum für Luft- und Raumfahrt).
 Special thanks to [allesblinkt](https://allesblinkt.com/) for supporting the project and its idea!
 A big shout out to all the other individuals who are involved and thanks for their support!